Images copyright Jordan Chapell. All rights reserved.

 While my first real camera was a Kodak, and first DSLR was a Canon, I'm deep in the Sony system.
 As a serial second-hand upgrader via Craigslist/Ebay, I worked through virtually the entire NEX system (Nex3, Nex5, Nex5n, Nex5r, Nex6), and then the incredible Alpha A6000.
-I think the A6000 is probably the perfect crop sensor camera if you are starting in mirrorless, and I've taken thousands of shots on that trusty camera.
+The A6000 has been the perfect crop sensor camera if you are starting in mirrorless, and I've taken thousands of shots on that trusty camera.
 Even after the advent of the A6300/A6400/A6500, I still think the a6000 is a sweet spot of price and image quality to start out on.
 I'm now shooting with the full frame Sony Alpha series.
 I started with the original A7, then the A7II and A7Rii, and now the A7Riii, with an a6400 as a backup.

 Throughout these camera bodies, I've shot with a wide assortment of native E and FE lenses, as well as adapted Minolta, Zeiss, Voigtlander, Sigma, Canon, and Rokinon lenses from the 1950's - modern times.
 Some of our favorite images were made with <$25 (or free!) manual lenses that are paired with today's top digital sensors.
 While top dollar lenses make images easier to create or better on the margin, they haven’t helped me conjure up a good sunset or compose a strong story.
-Having said that, I’ve tried out most of the native Sony lineup, and would have a hard time missing out on some of the high quality lenses that are available.
+Having said that, I’ve tried out most of the native Sony and Tamron lineup, and would have a hard time missing out on some of the high quality lenses that are available.
 I’ve only ever bought a couple lenses new (out of 50+ lenses), so I’m a big believer in searching out scratch n’ dent deals wherever possible.
 While this is expensive, technical gear, I hope if you saw me and the dings and dents on my gear you would know that I bought it to capture adventures, not to be babied or look good on the camera.

 Currently, the main lenses I’m using include: